 APP Spaces in the Downtown Core

-There are approximately 8 Accessible permit parking spaces located Downtown Midland at metered spaces and a total of 23 free Accessible permit parking spaces throughout our Municipal parking lots.
+There are approximately 6 Accessible permit parking spaces located Downtown Midland at metered spaces, 1 non-metered at the Post Office and a total of 22 free Accessible permit parking spaces throughout our Municipal parking lots.
 As well as 6 Accessible permit parking spaces located at the Town Dock.

 Parking Tickets are issued by the Town of Midland's By-law Enforcement Officers, the Midland Fire Department and the Southern Georgian Bay O.P.P.
 The majority of the motoring public is very careful about where they park.
 There are drivers, however, that are in a hurry, don't check where they have parked, or may be just taking a chance.
 Parking illegally not only causes an inconvenience to other drivers, it may also cause accidents.
 Remember, you, as the owner of a vehicle, are responsible for that vehicle.